If you don't get enough sleep at night it can affect your memory

 Matthew Walker, professor of neuroscience and psychology at the University of California and author of the book Why We Sleep wrote on Business Insider about everything that happens internally after a bad night of sleep.

-The first piece of information effects our memory, and it's a rather scary thought.
+The first piece of information he gave us is that it effects our memory, and it's a rather scary thought.
 He said: "We certainly know that a lack of sleep will actually prevent your brain from being able to initially make new memories, so it's almost as though without sleep the memory inbox of the brain shuts down and you can't commit new experiences to memory."

 We can't remember what we actually do?
 The thought of not being able to make new memories is is frightening one, but to further that, it can also lead to Alzheimer's disease.